These are not wolves (well, not completely), but dogs that have prominent wolf features passed on from their ascendants.

 Through careful selection – some breeders have successfully created dogs that look like wolves, but have the temperament of a domestic dog.

 Some breeds have zero wolf content, such as huskies, which have some similarities in markings but have no relation at all.
-In which case, you may just want a husky or a dog that looks like one.
+In which case, you may just want a dog that looks like a husky.

 Then there are very low wolf content dogs.
 This generally means your dog is at least 4 generations removed from their wolf ascendants, while being mixed with other breeds.

 If you’re considering adopting a wolf-like breed, then this is certainly the way to go.
 Very low content breeds still have a beautiful wolf-like appearance, but are domesticated and generally family friendly.